Infant Safe Haven Laws - Kansas

 If an infant is delivered to any facility that is not a medical care facility, the employee of such facility who takes physical custody of the infant shall arrange for the immediate transportation of the infant to the nearest medical care facility.
 The medical care facility, its employees, agents, and medical staff shall perform treatment in accordance with the prevailing standard of care as necessary to protect the physical health and safety of the infant.

-As soon as possible after an employee takes physical custody of an infant without a court order, such person shall notify a local law enforcement agency.
-Upon receipt of such notice, a law enforcement officer shall take custody of the infant as an abandoned infant.
+As soon as possible after an employee takes physical custody of an infant without a court order, the employee shall notify a local law enforcement agency.
+Upon receipt of the notice, a law enforcement officer shall take custody of the infant as an abandoned infant.
+The law enforcement agency shall report the surrender of the infant to the Department for Children and Families and deliver the infant to a facility or person designated by the department.

 Immunity for the Provider